-- Just over 50% of first cohabiting couples ever get married.
+- Just over 50 percent of first cohabiting couples ever get married.

 - In the United States and in the UK, couples who live together are at a greater risk for divorce than non-cohabiting couples.

-- Couples who lived together before marriage tend to divorce early in their marriage.
+- When evaluating relationships, couples who lived together before marriage tended to divorce early in their marriage.
 If their marriage lasts seven years, then their risk for divorce is the same as couples who didn't cohabit before marriage.

 - Cohabiting couples had a separation rate five times that of married couples and a reconciliation rate that was one-third that of married couples.